kevinpt/ripyl/doc/rst/protocols.rst

 .. image:: ../image/example/rc6_example.png
     :scale: 60%

-The :mod:`rc6 <.protocol.infrared.rc6>` module deecodes the Philips RC-6 infrared protocol.
+The :mod:`rc6 <.protocol.infrared.rc6>` module decodes the Philips RC-6 infrared protocol.
+It supports modulated (36kHz) and unmodulated input signals.
+The full RC-6 protocol is not publicly documented.
+This decoder only supports mode-0 and partially supports mode-6 (RC6A).

 .. _sirc: